harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 how long they took, and use those as the basis for how long features will take to actually deploy.[^planning-details]

-The most recent new major feature that I believe is most similar to PTLCs over Lightning is dual-funding.
-Lisa Neigut created an initial proposal for a dual-funding protocol in [lightning-rfc PR#524][bolts
-#254], opened on 2018-12-05.
-The [first dual-funded channel on
-mainnet][neigut first dual funded].  was [opened][first dual funded tx] on 2021-05-04, almost exactly 2 years and 6 months after the PR was created.
+The most recent new major feature that I believe is similar in scope to PTLCs over Lightning is dual-funding.
+Lisa Neigut created an initial proposal for a dual-funding protocol in [BOLTs #524][], with the [first dual-funded channel on mainnet][neigut first dual funded] being [opened][first dual funded tx] almost 2 years and 6 months later.
 Dual-funding only
-requires link-level compatibility.
+requires compatibility with your direct peers.
+PTLCs over Lightning require compatibilty with all routing nodes on your selected paths, including the receiver, so
-PTLCs over Lightning require both link-level and remote compatibility, and thus I feel justified in giving this feature a +50% time modifier due to the added complication, for an estimate of 3 years and 9 months from when a specific PTLC protocol is proposed.
+I feel justified in giving
+this feature a +50% time modifier due to the added complication, for an estimate of 3 years and 9 months starting from when a specific PTLC protocol is proposed.

-For Taproot-addressed channels, we should note that while this is "only" a link-level feature, it also has lower benefits.
+For Taproot-addressed channels, we should note that while this is "only" between two direct peers, it also has lower benefits.
 Thus, I expect it will be lower priority.
 Assuming most developers prioritize PTLC-over-Lightning,